noah18c/Project-2-2-Group-14/README.txt

 Instructions:

-    To start our software, please run the Run.java file located in "src\main\java\DigitalAssistant\Run.java"
+    To start our software, please run the Run.java file located in "src\main\java\DigitalAssistant\Run.java" After the welcome screen has opened, the user can use the choice box/menu to choose one of three different video processing methods to be applied.
+    These choices are:
+        - simple face detection based on a Haar Cascade classifer
+        - facial recognition based on eigenfaces method
+        - facial recognition based on a convolutional neural network with pre-trained weights After successful completion of the facial processing method, the chat screen is opened.

     Chatting with our assistant:
         Our assistant is equiped with a few features which we are sure you will enjoy;
             - A google search feature: